Public Service Loan Forgiveness (PSLF)

 *Any loan received under the William D. Ford Federal Direct Loan (Direct Loan) Program qualifies for PSLF.

 Loans from these federal student loan programs don't qualify for PSLF: the Federal Family Education Loan (FFEL) Program and the Federal Perkins Loan (Perkins Loan) Program.
 However, they may become eligible if you consolidate them into a Direct Consolidation Loan.
 Please note: under normal PSLF Program rules, if you consolidate your loans, only qualifying payments that you make on the new Direct Consolidation Loan can be counted toward the 120 payments required for PSLF.
-However, if you apply to consolidate your FFEL Program loans into a Direct Loan by May 1, 2023, you will get PSLF credit for qualifying payments made on your FFEL Program loans when FSA conducts the one-time IDR account adjustment.
+However, if you apply to consolidate your FFEL Program loans into a Direct Loan by the required time frame, you will get PSLF credit for qualifying payments made on your FFEL Program loans when FSA conducts the one-time IDR account adjustment.
 For more specific information on the IDR account adjustment and its effects on PSLF, visit StudentAid.gov/idradjustment.

 Student loans from private lenders do not qualify for PSLF.

-Servicing for the Public Service Loan Forgiveness (PSLF) Program is managed by another federal student loan servicer (MOHELA).
-If you enroll in PSLF, your eligible loans will be transferred from Nelnet to MOHELA.
-If your loans have already been transferred to MOHELA, you can log in to their borrower portal to track your PSLF status and payment counts.
+If you’ve been approved to participate in PSLF, your eligible loans will be transferred from Nelnet to MOHELA.
+If your loans have already been transferred to MOHELA, you can log in to their borrower portal to track your PSLF progress and payment counts.

 Limited PSLF Waiver: What Happens After the End of the Waiver October 31, 2022